 All pension plans are subject to the uncertainty of asset performance.
 The total nominal rate of return on assets is comprised of the real rates of return earned on the portfolio of investments plus the underlying inflation rate.
 High levels of inflation are a risk to plan members in that they reduce purchasing power of plan benefits.
-As the plan attempts to offset inflation by cost of living adjustments, costs will inevitably increase unless provisions are made to prefund such adjustments.
+As the plan attempts to offset inflation by providing permanent benefit increases, costs will inevitably increase unless provisions are made to prefund such adjustments.
 Very low inflation will generally reduce the nominal rate of return on assets; deflation can potentially reduce the capital value of trust assets.
-For the last decade, inflation levels have remained in a fairly narrow range.
-Current forecasts from investment professionals call for a continuation of this trend.
-There is always the possibility that high inflation will become a problem in the future or that the country will experience a deflationary period; however, most expert opinion currently assess both of these alternatives as unlikely in the near term.
+During the decade preceding 2020, inflation levels remained in a fairly narrow range, yet inflation has significantly increased since the beginning of the Covid-19 pandemic.
+Forecasts from investment professionals prior to the pandemic generally called for a continuation of a low inflation environment.
+Although many forecasters believe that recent inflation spikes will be transitory, at this time there is significant uncertainty related to future inflation.
+There is always the possibility that high inflation will become a problem in the future or that the country will experience a deflationary period; however, most expert opinion currently assesses these alternatives as unlikely in the near term.